khouilid/khouilid/README.md

 ### Hi there 👋 My name's Abdelkbir khouilid

-My name's Abdelkbir khouilid, Junior Web Developer with experience.
+Junior Web Developer with experience.
 Being a PHP backend developer it's my goal now, I am also proficient with front-end technologies and frameworks.
 I am able to work alone with the client directly and find solutions to  complex tasks,

 ## My key knowledge includes: